-You may upload a wide variety of document types to your site but you may not upload video files.
-To display video on your site, you will need to upload your files to a video hosting service such as YouTube or Vimeo and then use our video embed block to display them on your site.
+You may upload a wide variety of document types to your site, but you may not upload video files.
+To display video on your site, you will need to upload your files to a video hosting service such as YouTube or Vimeo, then use our Video Embed block to display them on your site.

-Clicking on the "Add A Document" link in the upper right of the Documents listing page takes you to the add form which allows you to upload multiple documents at one time.
+Clicking on the "Add A Document" link in the upper right of the Documents listing page takes you to the Add Document form, which allows you to upload multiple documents at a time.
 Once a document is uploaded, you should edit the title to be something human-readable, not least because that title is matched against when searching within the documents listing.

-Clicking on the file name in the "File" column of the Document listing page will take you to the document itself.
-Clicking on the title in the "Title" column will take you to the edit form where you may change the title, tags, collection or upload a new version of the file.
+Clicking on the filename in the "File" column of the Document listing page will take you to the document itself.
+Clicking on the title in the "Title" column will take you to the edit form, where you may change the title, tags, or collection, or upload a new version of the file.

-NOTE: Uploading a new file changes every place that links to the file - as long as you use the 'document' option when creating links, rather than copy-pasting the URL.
+NOTE: Editing a Document by uploading a replacement file changes every place that links to that file – as long as you use the 'document' option when creating links, rather than copy-pasting the URL.

-The title and tags fields are used for the admin search feature; if your site will have a lot of documents, please edit those fields to make it easier for you to find the documents when creating links to them.
+The title and tags fields are used for the admin search feature.
+If your site will have a lot of documents, please use those fields to make it easier for you to find the documents when creating links to them.